-In Chapter 1, this chapter, provides the basic introduction and overview to the ehandbook as well as a short history of licensing measurement and a timeline for early care and education standards focusing on Caring for Our Children:Basics.
+In Chapter 1, this chapter, provides the basic introduction and overview to the ehandbook as well as a short history of licensing measurement and a timeline for early care and education standards focusing on Caring for Our Children: Basics (CFOCB).
+CFOCB is a key document and set of standards providing a core set of rules that can govern all early care and education programs which is the goal of any monitoring system.

-In Chapter 2, the reader will be introduced to the theoretical and conceptual foundations to licensing measurement.
+In Chapter 2, the reader will be introduced to the theoretical and conceptual foundations to regulatory compliance and licensing measurement.
 The regulatory compliance theory of diminishing returns will be introduced which has had a tremendous impact on human services regulatory science and administration.
 Paradigm alternatives will be suggested that have guided regulatory science over the past several decades.